ZiosTheCloudburster/CippSharpCoreAttributes/README.md

 Editors and drawers.
 I tried different plugins I also bought [Odin](https://assetstore.unity.com/packages/tools/utilities/odin-inspector-and-serializer-89041) but... they give a too and massive serialization to what I really need.
 KISS principle _keep it simple stupid_.
 So I decided and created my own library of attributes and decorators.
-If I a customization or something I do it my way.
+If I need a customization or something I do it my way.

 ### Links:
 - [repo](https://github.com/ZiosTheCloudburster/CippSharpCoreAttributes.git)